 Are you shopping around for a new credit card?
 Credit Karma is here to help!
 Some members of our team are sharing their opinions on the cards in their wallets.
 In this edition of "Credit Karma Weighs In," one of our Senior Software Engineers, Alfred, shares his thoughts on the Blue Cash Preferred® Card from American Express -- one of our marketing partners.

 If you spend a significant amount on groceries each year, the Blue Cash Preferred® Card from American Express may be a great card for you.
-Offering an impressive six percent cash back in up to $6,000 per year (then 1 percent) for purchases made at grocery stores, the benefits you receive could exceed its $95 annual fee.
+Offering an impressive six percent cash back on up to $6,000 per year (then 1 percent) for purchases made at U.S. supermarkets, the benefits you receive could exceed its $95 annual fee.

-Rewards: The Blue Cash Preferred® Card from American Express can earn you six percent cash back at grocery stores on up to $6,000 per year (then 1 percent), three percent cash back at U.S. gas stations and select U.S. department stories, and one percent cash back on all other purchases.
+Rewards: The Blue Cash Preferred® Card from American Express can earn you 6 percent cash back at U.S. supermarkets on up to $6,000 per year in purchases (then 1 percent), 3 percent cash back at U.S. gas stations and select U.S. department stores, and 1 percent cash back on all other purchases.
 With this generous rewards system, I easily earn enough to make up for the annual fee each year.

 Alfred's Rewards Rating: